 - ⅛ cup mayonnaise

 - 1 stalk celery (small dice)

-- ¾ tsp diamond crystal kosher salt (use a scant ½ tsp of another brand)
+- ¾ teaspoon diamond crystal kosher salt (use a scant ½ teaspoon of another brand)

 - 3 cherry tomatoes

 - ½ cup cheddar cheese (grated on the large holes of a box grater)

 - Cut cold butter into chunks then let them chill in the fridge at least 20 minutes.
 Meanwhile, combine flour and salt in a large bowl.
 Mix with your hand to incorporate.